 Skip to content

-🌍 This symposium is a great opportunity to better understand the social, economic and spatial impacts of remote work, and to engage with the growing European debate on the future of work.
-Join us online or in Mannheim for a full day of discussion, exchange and insights.
+🌍 This symposium was a great opportunity to better understand the social, economic and spatial impacts of remote work, and to engage with the growing European debate on the future of work.

 đź“„ Full programme